-Cranberries are a healthy mix of anti-oxidants, vitamins, and minerals.
-All these put together will help in keeping the body’s free radicals in check and also in treating many ailments.
-It is highly effective in fighting infections during pregnancy.
-However, cranberries during pregnancy have their share of side effects too.
-It should especially be avoided by pregnant women who have diabetes since the high sugar content in the berry can elevate the sugar level further causing more harm than good.
-Moreover, too much of the berry may cause diarrhoea, dizziness, fatigue, headache and frequent urination which may add to the physical discomfort in a pregnant woman.
+Cranberries are a healthy mix of antioxidants, vitamins, and minerals.
+All these put together will help in keeping the body’s free radicals in check and also treat several ailments.
+Cranberries are highly effective in fighting infections during pregnancy.
+However, consuming cranberries during pregnancy has its share of cons as well.
+They should be avoided by pregnant women who have diabetes, since the high sugar content in the berries can elevate blood sugar levels, causing more harm than good.
+Moreover, consuming too many berries may cause diarrhoea, dizziness, fatigue, headache, and frequent urination, which may add to the pregnant woman’s physical discomfort.

-Cranberries which are very sour are usually taken in the form of juice by sweetening it or blending it with other fruit juices.
+Cranberries are sour berries and are usually consumed in the form of juice with added sweeteners, or by blending it with other fruit juices.

-100 grams of raw cranberries consist of 46 calories, about 90% of water, 12 grams of carbohydrates, 4 grams of sugar (simple sugar – sucrose, glucose, and fructose), 5 grams of fibre, and very nominal amount of protein, fat, omega 3 and omega 6.
+100 grams of raw cranberries consist of 46 calories, about 90% water, 12 grams of carbohydrates, 4 grams of sugar (simple sugar – sucrose, glucose, and fructose), 5 grams of fibre, and a very nominal amount of protein, fat, omega 3, and omega 6.

 Benefits of Consuming Cranberries and Cranberry Juice During Pregnancy

-Pregnancy is a time when your body requires a lot of vitamins, minerals, and nutrition.
-Therefore, daily intake of various types of fruits helps in the healthy growth of the foetus and also in treating ailments or infections in a pregnant woman.
-Cranberry is one such fruit which has several benefits and which, when consumed during pregnancy, can help in keeping many health problems at bay.
+Pregnancy is a time when the body requires a lot of nutrition in the form of vitamins and minerals.
+Therefore, the daily intake of various types of fruits helps in the healthy growth of the foetus and also in treating ailments or infections in a pregnant woman.
+Cranberry is one such fruit – it has several benefits which, when consumed during pregnancy, can help keep many health problems at bay.

 Listed below are some of the benefits of consuming cranberries during pregnancy.

-Inflammation is a leading cause of several diseases like heart diseases, auto-immune diseases, diabetes, allergy etc. Cranberries are said to contain the highest amount of anti-oxidants which is required to protect the cells in our body from any damage caused by free radicals.
-These anti-oxidants naturally help in fighting inflammation.
+Chronic inflammation is the leading cause of several diseases like heart diseases, autoimmune diseases, diabetes, allergies, etc. Cranberries are said to contain the highest amount of antioxidants required to protect the cells in our body from any damage caused by free radicals.
+These antioxidants naturally help in fighting inflammation.

-Women during pregnancy and after delivery are low on immunity.
-Therefore, cranberries which are high on proanthocyanidins help the body to keep the immunity level high.
+Women often have low immunity levels during pregnancy and after delivery.
+Cranberries are high in proanthocyanidins, which help the body keep the immunity level high.
 Moreover, cranberries can stop bacteria from accumulating and growing in the gut lining.
 This helps the immune-boosting bacteria to grow and defend the body against all types of illnesses and diseases.

-Quite a few experience tooth problems during their pregnancy.
-Eating a handful of cranberries or a glass of cranberry juice a day can help in preventing tooth decay, plaque formation, and cavities.
+Quite a few women experience tooth problems during their pregnancy.
+Eating a handful of cranberries or drinking a glass (250 ml) of cranberry juice a day can help in preventing tooth decay, plaque formation, and cavities.

 5. Prevents Constipation

 Constipation is common during pregnancy.
-Cranberry, which is said to be high on fibre helps in preventing it.
+Cranberries, which are said to be high in fibre, help in preventing it.

 It is necessary to keep the body hydrated, especially when one is pregnant.
-Cranberries are made up of 90% water.
-Therefore, regular intake of cranberries helps in keeping the body hydrated.
+Fresh cranberries are made up of 90% water.
+Therefore, regular intake of cranberries helps keep the body hydrated.

-Edemas are very common during pregnancy.
-Cranberry juice is a natural diuretic.
-Therefore the intake of cranberry juice during pregnancy on a regular basis can prevent or cure water retention.
+Oedema is very common during pregnancy.
+Cranberry juice is a natural diuretic, so the intake of cranberry juice during pregnancy on a regular basis can prevent or cure water retention.

-Cranberries are said to do wonders if taken during pregnancy.
-It prevents a lot of many pregnancy-related complications.
-However, it is also said to be associated with a lot of risks.
-Just as too much of anything is terrible, similarly too much of the juice of cranberries is seen to do more harm than good to pregnant women.
-Therefore, caution should be practised while taken during pregnancy.
+Cranberries are said to do wonders when consumed during pregnancy.
+It prevents a lot of pregnancy-related complications.
+However, consuming it is also said to be associated with a lot of risks.
+Just as too much of anything is terrible, too much cranberry juice or too many cranberries are seen to do more harm than good to pregnant women.
+Therefore, caution should be practised while consuming cranberries during pregnancy.

-- Too much of cranberry or the juice of the berry can cause loose motions or diarrhoea.
+- Too much of cranberry or the juice can cause loose motions or diarrhoea.

-- Pregnant women suffering from chronic liver problems, gastritis or stomach ulcers should avoid taking cranberry in any form.
+- Pregnant women suffering from chronic liver problems, gastritis, or stomach ulcers should avoid taking cranberries in any form.

 Cranberry Recipes for Pregnant Women

-Cranberries being sour are a treat to the taste buds during the pregnancy when most of us suffer from nausea.
-Dried cranberries during pregnancy are as good as fresh ones.
-Listed below are few recipes which can be made from these fruits.
+Cranberries, being sour, are a treat to the taste buds during the pregnancy when most women suffer from nausea.
+Listed below are a few recipes which can be made from these fruits.

 1. Cranberry Pickle

-The pickle is a mix of cranberries with mustard oil and Indian spices.
-It is easy to make and tastes excellent with puffed rice, parathas or a bowl of hot rice and dal.
+The pickle is a mix of cranberries, mustard oil, and Indian spices.
+It is easy to make and tastes excellent with puffed rice, parathas, or a bowl of hot rice and dal.